dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 There is also an infix type constructor $:::$ that combines two monads.
 We call $:::$ a *monad cons* operator, similarly to list cons cells.
 This is the way to combine monads in MIL.
 One can look at it as a type-level list of monads (hence the naming).
 What it represents is a monad transformer stack.
-In MIL there is no distinction between the `State` monad and the `StateT` monad transformer.
+Note, that in MIL there is no distinction between the `State` monad and the `StateT` monad transformer.
 It is the context that determines the meaning.
 When a monad is to the left of monad cons, it is considered a transformer, when it is to the right or is used as a type constructor elsewhere, it is a monad.
 When talking about MIL these terms can be used interchangeably.
 The monad cons operator should be